tldr-pages/tldr/pages/common/git-check-attr.md

 `git check-attr -a {{path/to/file1}} {{path/to/file2}}`

-- Check the value of a specific attribute on a file:
+- Check the value of a specific attribute on one or more files:

 `git check-attr {{attribute}} {{path/to/file1}} {{path/to/file2}}`